 Dr. Heesen is Head of the Multiple Sclerosis Day Hospital and Outpatient Unit and Deputy Head of the Institute of Neuroimmunology and Clinical MS Research, University Medical Center, Hamburg, Germany.
 His main research interests are psychoneuroimmunology and behavioral interventions in MS, with a special focus on shared decision making.
 He is an active member of Rehabilitation in Multiple Sclerosis (RIMS), the European network for best practice and research in MS rehabilitation.

 Ms. Layton has been working in the MS field since 1987 when she joined the University of Alabama at Birmingham (UAB) MS Center as the Research Nurse Coordinator.
 With a chief research interest in the treatment of MS, she served as the coordinator on numerous therapeutic clinical drug trials.
 She retired from UAB and continues to work as a Multiple Sclerosis Nurse Consultant.
 Ms. Layton has been a member of the IOMSN since 1998; she previously served as Secretary and Treasurer and continues to serve on several committees.
 Ms. Layton remains active in the ACRP, CMSC, and the NMSS Chapter AL/MS. She has a volunteer position at the UAB MS Center where she is a mentor in the nurses’ role in management of patients with MS.

-James Marriott, MD, FRCPC
+James J Marriott, MD MSc, FRCPC